kjaymiller/kjaymiller/content/talks/wheel.md

 ---

-## Examples:
+## PITA Examples:
- - Loading Mission Critical Networking Scripts to a Distributed SatCom Network to send messages in preparation for an approaching typhoon.
+ - Loading Mission Critical Networking Scripts in preparation for an approaching typhoon.
  - Modifying ~50,000 items to an ecommerce platform on a quarterly basis (Thank you `openpyxl`, `request-Threads`)
  - Getting data from hundreds of podcast episodes and adding content to YouTube (Thank you `feedparser`, `Jinja2`)